Community-wide Children's Health Assessment & Planning Survey (CCHAPS)

 How does this affect me and my family?

 If ETC Institute contacts you, we encourage you to take the time to complete the survey (about 20 minutes).
 Parents know their children best, and we want to learn about your most pressing challenges and greatest successes.
 We also value diversity and want to hear from families of different backgrounds.
 That helps us develop or improve our programs to address and support unique differences.

 How might ETC Institute contact me?

 ETC Institute may send you the survey in the mail.
 You may also receive a follow-up by phone call, email, or text message.
-If you are in the selected sample of 25,000 families, ETC could offer a $15 gift card to take the survey.

 To those households in the 25,000+ random survey sample:

 - The ETC Institute email message will come from firstname.lastname@example.org or email@example.com.

 - The ETC Institute phone number that may call you about the survey is 913-829-1215.